 Many studies throughout the years have shown that those in the road haulage industry are at a higher risk of developing obesity.
 The Institute for Occupational Safety and Health conducted a study on thousands of American truck drivers, and found that drivers were twice as likely to be obese than the rest of the working population, with 69% percent of participants being overweight.
 Although there are some cultural considerations to be taken into account, this does show that obesity seems to be a risk to haulage drivers, which brings with it an increased risk of further diseases such as diabetes and heart attacks.

 This is most likely to be due to long periods of time spent sedentary in the cab, combined with limited options for healthy foods on the road.
 So, what can be done to combat this?
 You don’t need to run a marathon or sweat it out every night at a spin class – even 10 minutes of activity every day will help to move your muscles and joints, raise your metabolism and get your circulation pumping.
-If you have time, before your lunch take yourself for a quick stroll or perform some simple stretch exercises such as lunges, squats and these great full body stretches.
+If you have time, before your lunch take yourself for a quick stroll or perform some simple stretch exercises such as lunges, squats and these great full body stretches from Positive Health Wellness.
 If it’s not possible to get these exercises in over lunch or breaks, do them once you get home.
 It may be hard at first, as we all know how tired we feel when we walk through the front door after a long shift, but keep telling yourself that it’s only ten minutes, and your body will thank you.

 Another great way to help curb the risk of obesity is to plan and prep your meals.
 Many truckers fall prey to irregular meal times and rely on unhealthy snacks such as crisps, chocolate bars and fast food to keep themselves going.
 By prepping your favourite home cooked meals, you can be sure that you’ve got wholesome and satisfying foods to keep you fuelled on the road – who can say no to homemade chilli con carne or chicken casserole?
 Finally, remember to keep a water bottle on you at all times – hydration is incredibly important.